 Ron is a member of the Ways and Means Committee, which has jurisdiction over tax policy, Medicare, Social Security, and international trade.
 He serves on the Subcommittee on Health, and since becoming a member in 2007, Ron has focused his work primarily on that of issues relating to small business, specifically their health care challenges.
 Ron also serves on the Subcommittee on Trade.

 Ron served as a member of the Natural Resources Committee from 1996-2010.
 His work on the committee allowed him to focus on a tremendously important issue to western Wisconsin – the Mississippi River.
 As a committee member and the co-chair of the Upper Mississippi Caucus, Ron worked hard to restore the river, combat invasive species, and ensure it remains a thriving resource for recreation and transportation.
 Though he is no longer serving on the committee, his work to protect and preserve our natural resources continues.

 In addition to his committee work, Ron has focused on the issue of agriculture reform, receiving national recognition in 2007 for his work to move the farm bill away from cash-crop subsidies for wealthy agribusinesses and toward increased conservation to help more farmers in more regions of the country.
-Ron is also the Chair-Emeritus of the centrist “New Democrat Coalition” and co-chairs the Congressional Fitness Caucus, the Congressional Organic Caucus, the National Parks Caucus, and the Upper Mississippi River Basin Task Force.
+Ron is also a past Chair of the centrist “New Democrat Coalition” and co-chairs the Congressional Fitness Caucus, the Congressional Organic Caucus, the National Parks Caucus, and the Upper Mississippi River Basin Task Force.
 He is also the former co-chair of the Congressional Sportsmen's Caucus.

 Ron is a graduate of La Crosse Logan High School.
 His success in academics and football there brought him to Harvard University where he earned a Bachelor’s degree.
 Later, Ron earned a Master’s degree from the London School of Economics and a Law Degree from the University of Minnesota.